How to Repair a Compression Faucet

-Faucets with compression washers—or compression faucets—have been around the longest and are very common in older homes.
+Faucets with compression washers—or compression faucets—are very common in older homes.
 Compression faucets use a washer that is compressed by tightening the faucet handle, shutting off the flow of water.
 Over time, the washer wears out so that the water never shuts off completely.
 Replacing the washer usually stops the leak, and it's often much cheaper than a cartridge replacement on a more modern faucet.

 - Channel-type pliers